SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ### foundation

-### segmental

-### suprasegmental

-### combination

-E refers to an abstract sign universe whole.
-A whatever is a given e.
-An e unit refers to an abstract sign universe component.
-A whatever unit is a given e unit.
+A level is a rough grouping
+The level topic is the the general topic of the level.
-The whatevername is the name we give to a whatever.
+The level name is the name to scope something to that particular level.

-// perhaps we want to restructure this to focus on the topic first, then separate out a segmental and suprasegmental view, and then define features, emic and etic units in relation to either level

-## emic

-Emic refers to e's sign whole.
-The emic topic is e's sign topic.
-An emic cake is the sign cake of a given emic topic.
+\$LEVELNAME is a given level name.
+The study of a level is called \$LEVELNAMEs.
+A level consists of a segmental emic system, a suprasegmental emic system and the segmental-suprasegmental interface.
+S*egmental refers to either segmental or suprasegmental.

+### either seg/supraseg

+A s*egmental emic system consists of the emic whole and the emic rules.

+#### e?ic

+e?ic is purposefully ambiguous between emic and etic.
+E?ic unit =syn= e?ic component.
-An emic inventory is a sign component set of a given emic cake.
+The e?ic inventory is the set of e?ic units.
+An e?ic unit boundary is the spot between two e/mic/etic units.
+Linearity is the presumtion that e?ic units occur sequentially with 1-to-1 emic-etic correspondence.
+Linearity is probably untenable for most e?ic units in most cases.

+##### environment

+The e?ic environment is the set of e?ic units before and after an e?ic unit. e?ic conditioning is the influincing of alternant selection by the e?ic environment.

+#### emic

-An emic unit is a sign component from a given emic inventory.
+An emic whole is the sign universe for the relevant level topic.
-Sometimes, it very much feels like emic (and related concepts) all only refer to the signifier.

-### naming

-A whatevereme is the emic unit of a whatever.
-Something whateveremic is the something of a whatevereme.
-For a given whatever, something whateveremic is called whatevername+emic For a given whatever, whatevereme always has the name whatevername+me
+##### emic correspondence

+Emic correspondence (my term) is the correspondence between the signifier and signified of an emic unit.
+Emic deviation (my term) is the regular divergence of emic correspondence in a certain context as prescribed by the emic rule set.
+^e.g. lexemic deviation: deviation between a word its the usual meaning Emic depth (my termish) is the degree of emic deviation.

-### other levels
+##### other levels

 An emic unit may signify another emic unit or 'meaning'.
 An emic unit may be signified by another emic unit or a physical medium.
 A higher/lower emic cake is the emic cake reachable by traversing signifiers/signifieds.
 A higher/lower emic unit(s) is an emic unit of a higher/lower emic cake.
 The emically signified item (rare term in most cases) is the signified of the emic unit.
-For a given whatever, an emically signified item is called whatevername+emically signified item.

-## systems

-An emic system is the combination of an emic inventory and an emic rule set plus suprasegmentals.
-An emic rule set is the set of rules governing the emic inventory in the languoid.
-For a given whatever, an emic system/rule set is called a whatevername+emic system/rule set.

-### emic correspondence

-Emic correspondence (my term) is the correspondence between the signifier and signified of an emic unit.
-Emic deviation (my term) is the regular divergence of emic correspondence in a certain context as prescribed by the emic rule set.
-^e.g. lexemic deviation: deviation between a word its the usual meaning Emic depth (my termish) is the degree of emic deviation.

-### beyond single segments

-An e/emic/etic unit boundary is the spot between two e/mic/etic units.
-Linearity is the presumtion that e/emic/etic units occur sequentially with 1-to-1 emic-etic correspondence.
-Linearity is probably untenable for most e/emic/etic units in most cases.
-Conditioning is the combination of etic segmental conditioning and suprasegmental conditioning.

-#### suprasegmentals

-A suprasegmental is a property of an emic system transgressing e/etic/emic unit boundariess.
-The suprasegmental motivator is the higher emic unit that motivates the a suprasegmental.
-Suprasegmentals may be analyzed as their own suprasegmental e/emic/etic units or as suprasegmental features.
-A suprasegmental unit is a suprasegmental of which we don't want to say whether it's emic or etic.
-Suprasegmental features (if we use them) are additional features 'added to' those already making up the e/emic/etic unit.
-A pausa is the conceptual start/end of a suprasegmental unit.
-The suprasegmental environment is the set of suprasegmentals and pausas that apply to a given emic/etic unit.
-Segmental conditioning is the influencing of alternant selection by the suprasegmental environment.

-##### juncture

-A juncture is an emic unit posited that does the job of suprasegmentals but is part of the sequental flow of emic units.
-For a given whatever, a juncture is called whatevername juncture.
-A chunk is the segments between a juncture.

-#### cross-segmental
+#### naming

-Something cross-segmental concerns multiple segments, but isn't a suprasegmental. emictactics (lol) is the part of an emic rule set dealing with emictactic constraints.
-A emictactic constraint is a rule for the permissible combination of emic units.
-For a given whatever, an emictactic constraint is called a whatevername+tactic constraint ^e.g. phonotactic constraint
-The segmental environment is the set of etic/emic units before and after an etic/emic unit.
-The etic/emic segmental environment is the set of etic/emic units before and after an etic/emic unit.
-Etic segmental conditioning is the influincing of alternant selection by the etic segmental environment.
+emic/etic unit for a given level: ((supra)segmental) \$LEVELNAME+(eme/e)
+being related to emic/etic units for a given level: ((supra)segmental) \$LEVELNAME+(emic/etic)

-## analyses
+#### emic analyses

 Emic units can be analyzed into either etic units or features.
 While emic units vary based on the languoid, etic units and features are cross-linguistic elements.

-### etic
+##### etic

 An etic unit is a division of an emic unit's signifier component into a number of alternants.
 From the perspective of the etic unit, an emic unit is in fact an abstract unit of a number of alternants.